5 Famous White Hat Hackers You Should Know

 That trend is reflected in the official statistics for this growing, lucrative career field.
 According to the Bureau of Labor Statistics, employment of information security analysts is projected to increase 28% by 2026, which is the strongest of all computer and information technology occupations.
 Their pay is just under six digits, with a median annual wage of $95,510.

 Get started in this industry with your online bachelor’s in information technology from King University.
-The program has four concentrations, including one in cybersecurity management, to tailor your degree to your goals.
+The program has four tracks, including one in cybersecurity management, to tailor your degree to your goals.
 You can complete major coursework in as little as 16 months, and the program is 100% online.

 Pursue your career in cybersecurity today with King University.
 With year-round courses, a generous credit transfer policy, accelerated programs, and affordable tuition, you can discover how King can help you achieve your goals.
 U.S. News & World Report has recognized King among the best colleges in the nation for 29 consecutive years, and the Princeton Review has named King one of the Best Colleges in the Southeast for 15 consecutive years.